Remarkable-Donkeys/bangazonCLI/README.md

 4. The user can view stale items
 5. The user can view the 3 most popular items.

-##System Configuration
+## System Configuration
-Setting up the environment export BANGAZONCLI="PATH/TO/DB/FILE" `git clone git@github.com:Remarkable-Donkeys/bangazonCLI.git`
+1. Setting up the environment export BANGAZONCLI="PATH/TO/DB/FILE"
+2. `git clone git@github.com:Remarkable-Donkeys/bangazonCLI.git`
+3. `dotnet run` to use the application